NeoGeographyToolkit/StereoPipeline/docs/tools/point2mesh.rst

     Explicitly specify the texture file.

 --center
-    Center the model around the origin.
+    Let the origin be the midpoint of the bounding box of the cloud.
 Use this option if you are experiencing numerical precision issues.

 --precision <integer (default: 17)>
     How many digits of precision to save.